Global Chang's Conjecture and singular cardinals: Chang's Conjecture with the same target

-Finally, let us show Theorem \ref{uncountable interval}.
-Let $\kappa_0 < \kappa$ be supercompact, and let $\alpha_\star>0$ be a fixed countable limit ordinal.
-First force Martin's Maximum (MM) while turing $\kappa_0$ into $\aleph_2$ \cite{fms1}.
-MM is indestructible under $\aleph_2$-directed-closed forcing \cite{larson}.
-Then force with Laver's forcing, which is $\aleph_2$-directed-closed, to force that $\kappa$ is indestructibly supercompact and $\GCH$ holds above $\kappa$.
+\begin{proof}[Proof of Theorem \ref{uncountable interval}] Let $\kappa_0 < \kappa$ be supercompact, and let $\alpha_\star>0$ be a fixed countable limit ordinal.
+First force Martin's Maximum (MM) while turning $\kappa_0$ into $\aleph_2$, as in \cite{fms1}.
+By \cite{larson}, MM is indestructible under $\aleph_2$-directed-closed forcing.
+Then, force with Laver's forcing, which is $\aleph_2$-directed-closed, to force that $\kappa$ is indestructibly supercompact and $\GCH$ holds above $\kappa$.